 Penetration testing, or pen-testing, is an authorized and simulated cyberattack on a website, an application, APIs, or any other system.
 The system owner authorizes the "attack" to test the security measures in place and discover hidden security flaws.
-Increasingly, organizations have prioritized attacking the API layer that connects Web, Mobile and machine to machine interfaces.
+Increasingly, organizations have prioritized attacking the API layer that connects Web, mobile, and machine-to-machine interfaces.

 In the on-premises software era, software vendors deployed, secured, and upgraded their applications within their corporate networks.
 Vendors released software annually and aligned manual penetration testing to those schedules.
 Those tests were subsequently scheduled to repeat on an annual or bi-annual basis.

 This changed with the advent of the cloud and SaaS products.
 Software is no longer on-premise with a tightly coupled frontend and backend.
 Instead, most modern applications are cloud-based, fundamentally relying on APIs to communicate with various backends, databases, and subsystems.
 Furthermore, Web and Mobile applications are leveraging a common API layer.
-As a result, unsurprisingly, hackers, red teams, and penetration testers have shifted their focus and TTPs to the API layer, while software developers have been slow to expand their defences to APIs.
+As a result, unsurprisingly, hackers, red teams, and penetration testers have shifted their focus and TTPs to the API layer, while software developers have been slow to expand their defenses to APIs.

 Manual pen-testing is typically an infrequent monitoring methodology that leaves a large window of opportunity open to cyber-attackers, leading to potential data loss and breach.
-After all, manual pen-testing that takes place annually or even quarterly, simply cannot keep up with the pace of software releases, or even the pace of cyber-attack evolutions.
-By the time a pen-test is run, the software in question has already been in production for months and has changed numerous times.
+After all, manual pen-testing that takes place annually, or even quarterly, simply cannot keep up with the pace of software releases or even the pace of cyber-attack evolutions.
+By the time a pen test is run, the software in question has already been in production for months and has changed numerous times.

 As a result of these outdated pen-testing protocols, notable breaches have occurred: